mujdricza/taskcoach_manager/README.md

 ## Todos

+* handle recurring efforts (don't remove them completely in cleaning mode even if they are 'done')
 * check efforts with overlapping tracked time (which overlapping trackings are probably accidentally done)
 * get description into summary
 * check daily non-tracked time slots